A's storm back to take down Capitals

 There are plenty of aphorisms about teams playing each other for the third time in a given season, and the Mandan A’s were the ones who took advantage of the turn of fate the sayings promise.

-Down to their final two outs in Thursday evening’s fourth quarterfinal of the West Division Class A Legion tournament at their home Memorial Ballpark, Mandan rallied for three runs against the Bismarck Capitals’ bullpen to pull off an improbable comeback, 8-7.
+Down to their final two outs in the fourth quarterfinal of the West Division Class A Legion tournament July 20 at their home Memorial Ballpark, Mandan rallied for three runs against the Bismarck Capitals’ bullpen to pull off an improbable comeback, 8-7.

 “We’ve preached all season to play seven full innings,” Mandan head coach Rob Bird Horse said.
 “Don’t get too hard on yourself early, it’s a long game, and that was the preaching point today.
 We got down early, played the whole seven innings, and got the outs we needed for things to work out our way.”